 The primary practice sites for the UW Medicine PGY1 program include: the University of Washington Medical Center Northwest and Montlake Campuses, Harborview Medical Center and the Fred Hutchinson Cancer Center (FHCC) Clinics.
-The program provides twelve months of training in all aspects of advanced pharmacy practice: acute patient care, ambulatory patient care, drug policy development, and practice management.
+The program provides 52 weeks of training in all aspects of advanced pharmacy practice: acute patient care, ambulatory patient care, drug policy development, and practice management.
+Residents are encouraged to do rotations at multiple sites within the UW Health system.
+Shuttle and/or public transportation options are available between the sites.